Click to

 Consumer

-The home appliance industry has operated on a remarkably stable commercial logic since the introduction of electric household devices in the early twentieth century.
-A manufacturer designs a product, builds it, sells it through a retailer or direct channel, and then waits, typically seven to fifteen years, for the replacement cycle.
-The customer relationship, such as it is, exists entirely in the purchase moment.
-Once the appliance leaves the showroom, the manufacturer has no visibility into how it is being used, no mechanism for improving the experience it delivers, no channel for communicating with the customer, and no commercial relationship to deepen.
-Every appliance sold is, from the manufacturer's perspective, a closed transaction.
+The appliance industry has run on a stable logic since the early twentieth century: design a product, build it, sell it, then wait seven to fifteen years for the replacement cycle.
+The customer relationship exists entirely in the purchase moment.
+Once the appliance leaves the showroom, the manufacturer has no visibility into use, no mechanism to improve the experience, no channel to the customer, and no relationship to deepen.
+Every sale is a closed transaction.

 At G & Co.